arturadib/agility/_docs.md

 _Loads a collection of models into container, using given prototype._

-Each gathered MVC object will be `.add()`ed to the container, and will be a direct descendant of given prototype object.
+Each gathered MVC object will be `.append()`ed to the container, and will be a direct descendant of given prototype object.
 All persistence information, including collection name, should be initialized in the prototype object.

 **Syntax:**